racinmat/PDDL-docker/README.md

 #### Temporal actions do not work
 Use `:condition` instead of `:precondition` in `durative-action` definition.

-### I get Segmentation fault in temporal solver
+#### I get Segmentation fault in temporal solver
 Now you are fucked.
 Doomed.
 The end.

-### I can not run docker container, it says: `docker: Error response from daemon: driver failed programming external connectivity...`
+#### I can not run docker container, it says: `docker: Error response from daemon: driver failed programming external connectivity...`
 Another container is already running on the same port.
 Firstly, you must kill current container.
 See [Killing running container](#killing-running-container)

+#### Where do I get temporal planner output and how to visualize it?
+1. In web editor, install Timeline Viewer by clicking `Plugins` and then `Install` in row with Timeline Viewer (obviously)
+2. Copy output of temporal planner.
+To get it, click tab with plan and then `output`, copy the output.
+3. Click tab with Timeline Viewer and paste the plan output there.
+It should immediately visualize the timeline of found plan.